ckmah/bento-tools/docs/source/installation.md

 # Installation
 Bento requires Python version 3.8 or 3.9.
+Only Python 3.8 is supported for installation Windows.

 Install Bento with pip.